Cam Valley Forum calls for support for river flows and habitats under Environmental Land Management schemes

 We shall of course continue our occasional newsletterCam Valley Matters, edited by David Brooks.
 Please do send us your River news. e-mail: email@example.com

-We encourage all our members and supporters to remain engaged with the natural environment to the extent that is permitted by the latest medical advice.
-Our understanding of the current NHS advice is that, so long as we stay at least 2m away from other people and are not potentially infected with COVID-19, this is permitted.
+We encourage all our members and supporters to remain engaged with the natural environment to the extent that it is permitted.

 However, irrespective of the dangers of COVID-19, rivers and watercourses are dangerous, particularly if you are on your own.
 If you wish to carry out conservation work, we strongly advise you to carry out your own risk assessment before starting work.
 For the avoidance of doubt, note that you will not be covered by CVF insurance during these self-organised outings.